 This wet room is a very spacious ground floor room that we converted into a wet room. it has a wall hung WC that has warm air drying, odour eater and flush sensor. mind you it cost four thousand pounds.

+Here we walk you through a typical wet room construction on a concrete floor.
 First we strip the room and if it has plasterboard walls, we strip out the plasterboard in the wet area and replace with cement board, altering any plumbing as necessary.
 We then break up the floor and lay in the drainage gully.
 Re-concrete the floor forming a 1 in 40 gradient.
 Then start tiling.
 We have fitted a mirror within the tiles over the basin.
 Fit a vinyl safety floor, or tiles, and finish by fitting the pottery etc.

 This is a bathroom in Sudbury that we converted to a wet room.
 It was a very small room and with the bath in place felt cramped, add to that it had dark tiles with a small window, felt like a cave.
 We removed the bath, added a small basin and moved the toilet slightly.
 We also fitted down lights in the ceiling.
 The result was a bright spacious shower room that the customer was delighted with.